Senjojiki (Wakayama) 千畳敷

 Senjojiki, literally "one thousand tatami mats," is a vast rock plateau in the popular beach resort town of Shirahama that reaches out into the Pacific Ocean.
 Its flat, multi-tiered formation means that visitors can wander out towards the sea.

-A visit to Senjojiki is ideally combined with a short trip along the coast to see romantic Engetsuto Island and the Sandanbeki Caves—once a hideout for pirates.
+A visit to Senjojiki is ideally combined with a short trip along the coast to see the romantic rock islet known as Engetsuto Island and the Sandanbeki Caves—once a hideout for the Kumano Suigun Navy.